jimmyneutront/commuto-protocol/README.md

 #TODO: Update readme: <br>
 install openzepplin contracts
 install solidity 0.8
-don't select a global version of solc just npm init in the root directory of this repo, no need for new directory
+install solidity compilers with solcx instead of solc-select don't select a global version of solc just npm init in the root directory of this repo, no need for new directory